Regression of binary network data with exchangeable latent errors: The Probit Exchangeable (PX) model

 The PX model unifies many of the latent variable network models discussed in Sections~~\ref{sec:latent}~and~\ref{sec:exch}.
-Similar to \eqref{eq_graphon_normal}, the PX model may be seen representing the covariance structure of the latent variables $\{ f_{\btheta}(\v_i, \v_j) + \xi_{ij} \}_{ij}$ with $\{ \epsilon_{ij} \}_{ij}$, the unobservable error network of the PX model in \eqref{eq:PX}.
+Similar to \eqref{eq_graphon_normal}, the PX model may be seen as representing the covariance structure of the latent variables $\{ f_{\btheta}(\v_i, \v_j) + \xi_{ij} \}_{ij}$ with $\{ \epsilon_{ij} \}_{ij}$, the unobservable error network of the PX model in \eqref{eq:PX}.
 As both networks $\{ f_{\btheta}(\v_i, \v_j) + \xi_{ij} \}_{ij}$ and $\{ \epsilon_{ij} \}_{ij}$ are exchangeable, they have covariance matrices of the same form (see discussion in Section~\ref{sec:exch}).
 As every exchangeable random network model may be represented by a latent variable network model, the PX model may represent the latent correlation structure of \emph{any} exchangeable network model, yet without specifying a particular exchangeable model.
 Further, we now show that the PX model is equivalent to the social relations model under certain conditions. \begin{proposition} Suppose that the random effects $\{a_i \}_{i=1}^n$ for the social relations model in \eqref{eq_binary_srm} are normally distributed.
-Then, there exists $\rho \ge 0$ such that $\{y_{ij} \}_{ij}$ in the PX model in \eqref{eq:PX} is equal in distribution to $\{y_{ij} \}_{ij}$ as specified by the social relations model in \eqref{eq_binary_srm}. \end{proposition} \begin{proof} As the PX and social relations models are probit regression models with the same mean structure, given by $\X \bbeta$, it is sufficient to show that their latent covariance matrices are equivalent, that is, that $var[ \{a_i + a_j + \xi_{ij} \}_{ij} ] = var[ \{ \epsilon_{ij} \}_{ij} ]$.
+Then, there exists $\rho \in [0, 1/2]$ such that $\{y_{ij} \}_{ij}$ in the PX model in \eqref{eq:PX} is equal in distribution to $\{y_{ij} \}_{ij}$ as specified by the social relations model in \eqref{eq_binary_srm}. \end{proposition} \begin{proof} As the PX and social relations models are probit regression models with the same mean structure, given by $\X \bbeta$, it is sufficient to show that their latent covariance matrices are equivalent, that is, that $var[ \{a_i + a_j + \xi_{ij} \}_{ij} ] = var[ \{ \epsilon_{ij} \}_{ij} ]$.
 By exchangeability, the latent covariance matrices of the PX and social relations models have the same form and by assumption have variance 1.
-It is easy to see that, given $\sigma^2_a \le 1$ (a necessary condition for $var[\epsilon_{ij}]=1$), we may take $\rho = \sigma^2_a/2$ for the PX model, which establishes equality in the model distributions. \end{proof} Proposition~\ref{prop_srm} states that the PX model and social relations model are equivalent under normality of their latent error networks.
-In principle, the social relations model is simply a generalized linear mixed model, however, existing software packages, such as \texttt{lme4} in \texttt{R} \citep{lme4}, do not appear to accommodate the random effects specification of the social relations model in \eqref{eq_binary_srm} since the indices $i$ and $j$ pertain to random effects $a_i$ and $a_j$ from the same set (as opposed to $a_i$ and $b_j$ in a random crossed design).
-Nevertheless, the estimation scheme proposed in Section~\ref{sec:estimation} employs the same strategies as those commonly used to estimate generalized linear mixed models \citep{littell2006sas, gelman2006data}.
-In the estimation algorithm in \texttt{lme4}, the marginal likelihood of the data is approximated and then maximized using numerical approximations with respect to $\bbeta$ and random effects variance, for example $\sigma^2_a$ in the social relations model.
-Rather than an approximate likelihood, we propose maximizing the true likelihood with respect to $\bbeta$ and $\rho$, yet also use numerical approximations to accomplish this maximization.
+It is easy to see that, given $\sigma^2_a \le 1$ (a necessary condition for $var[\epsilon_{ij}]=1$), we may take $\rho = \sigma^2_a/2$ for the PX model, which establishes equality in the model distributions. \end{proof} Exact distributional equivalence between the PX model and latent variable models other than the social relations model will typically not hold.
+For example, the latent eigenmodel in \eqref{eq_binary_eigent} includes non-Gaussian random variables, so that exact distributional equivalence is impossible.
+Similarly, it appears likely that the general latent variable model in \eqref{eq_gen_lv} may generate non-Gaussian random variables through the function $f_{\btheta} (\v_i, \v_j)$.
+Importantly however, there does exist $\rho$ such that the covariance of the latent errors of every pair of relations, $cov[\epsilon_{ij}, \, \epsilon_{kl}]$, is equal to the covariance of the latent errors in \emph{any} exchangeable latent variable model, $cov[f_{\btheta} (\v_i, \v_j) + \xi_{ij},\, f_{\btheta} (\v_k, \v_l) + \xi_{kl}]$.
+Hence, the PX model may be seen as a generalized exchangeable latent variable model that focuses all modelling effort on the first two moments of the data.